rooprob/puppeteer/README.markdown

 Expose a class to be used to create modules.
 Instances of this class will have some utility methods to work with the CommunicationBus directly:

+- `setRoutes`: Create a new Framework.Router with the given routes object
 - `setCommands`: Will create a CommunicationBus command for each item on the object given to the method.
 The `key` will be the command name, and the `value` will be the function to be executed.
 - `setRequests`: Will create a CommunicationBus request for each item on the object given to the method.
 The `key` will be the request name, and the `value` will be the function to be executed.
 - `setEvents`: Will create a CommunicationBus event listener for each item on the object given to the method.
 The `key` will be the event name, and the `value` will be the function to be executed.